‘Don’t be a sheep’: Sheriffs rebel against new statewide mask requirements

 A May analysis by the Marshall Project found that at least 60 sheriffs across more than a dozen states were publicly resisting stay-at-home orders and other virus-related restrictions issued by governors.
 Three-quarters of those sheriffs were in states governed by Democrats.

-As NPR has reported, sheriffs can give voice to political frustration that is especially tangible in more conservative, rural areas — including those in Washington and North Carolina — where top state officials were voted in by an urban majorities.
+As NPR has reported, these sheriffs can give voice to political frustration that is especially tangible in more conservative, rural areas — including those in Washington and North Carolina — where top state officials were voted in by an urban majority.

-Some scholars, however, also trace the sheriffs’ refusal to enforce laws they disagree with back to more sinister roots: from the Ku Klux Klan to the far-right Posse Comitatus movement of the 1980s and eventually the quiet founding of a group for hundreds of sheriffs who refuse to enforce all laws they find unconstitutional.
+Some scholars also trace the sheriffs’ refusal to enforce laws they disagree with back to more sinister roots: from the Ku Klux Klan to the far-right Posse Comitatus movement of the 1980s and eventually the quiet founding of a group for hundreds of sheriffs who refuse to enforce all laws they find unconstitutional.

-Since his speech Tuesday, Sheriff Robert Snaza clarified that he wants to take the mask order on a case-by-case basis — while getting people to think, too.
+Since his speech Tuesday, Snaza clarified that he wants to take the mask order on a case-by-case basis — while getting people to think, too.

 “Just because I said ‘don’t be sheep’ does not mean that I’m outwardly saying I want you to violate the orders,” Snaza told OPB.